Improving Your Ride, One Stop at a Time

 The 220 high-priority bus stops designated for improvements through BSIP were identified and prioritized based on rider volume, location, and direct community input.
 SamTrans staff is currently working with cities and Caltrans directly on design, logistics, and permitting on these stops in a phased approach, starting with the highest priority near-term stops.

-In February 2025, the District launched the Amenities Design Refresh Project, which updates SamTrans’ design standards portfolio for bus stop amenities.
-This includes updating existing designs for full-size shelters, benches and other seating, and designing for new amenities such as narrow footprint shelters or shade structures, lighting, and real-time information displays.
-The project aims to develop “refreshed” designs for SamTrans’s amenities that are consistent with our branding, align with industry standards, and are responsive to the physical and environmental conditions of bus stops throughout the County.
+In February 2025, SamTrans launched the Amenities Design Refresh Project, which updates its design standards portfolio for bus stop amenities to improve consistency with our branding, align with industry standards, and be responsive to the physical and environmental conditions of bus stop locations throughout the County.

 Tags